 We love them as they swirl around our ankles, purring.
 We feed our beloved companions with potentially tortured animals.
 Even for those who eat flesh and can imagine happily docile farm denizens, there’s conflict: do they feel pain? fear death?

-I try to dream myself into your skin; kiss with your sharp fangs; become your feral children; live as if a stray.
-[Woolgathering, 2020]
+I try to dream myself into your skin; kiss with your sharp fangs; become your feral children; live as if a stray—a poetic strand was voiced in Woolgathering.
+Again, here, there’s a lack of clear delineations: villains and heroes, wild and domestic.

-I don’t like these characters for the conceit they each espouse (undisguised and unmistakable or more subtle).
-I don’t like these stories and yet I am drawn to them, livid, furious, sad, ambivalent.
-The latter is hardest as I feel my complicity.
+These characters are unlikable for the conceit they espouse (undisguised and unmistakable or more subtle).
+These stories are distasteful and we’re drawn to them—livid, furious, sad, ambivalent.
+The latter feeling is propped up by complicity.

 Each scene in the human-animal entanglement is a witness to climate chaos and disease and to the precipitate expectations of commerce as we attempt to control the related, churning mayhem.